PrinceNiyonshuti/movie-app/README.md

 - The project took me 6 hours

-# 3. Your coding style and standards
+# 3. Coding style and standards

 - the coding style is used was line coding and error control and the standard of using safe ,secure and portable codes

-# 4. Your source code files plus the final
+# 4. Source code files

 [Link To Repository](https://github.com/PrinceNiyonshuti/movie-app.git)